 There is no doubt that the arrival of Rubén Baraja was not easy at all and, in fact, it was very questioned.
 He was a coach without experience in the first division and who was asked to run a team in relegation.
 Furthermore, at the beginning, Valencia were known for being a very weak team on the road, but that managed to scratch points at Mestalla to held themselves to the stay.

-However, in these last five fixtures, the team seems to have bounced back and so they have picked up three wins, a draw and a defeat.
+However, the team has bounced back in the last stage of the season in order to avoid relegation.
 The merit of this?
 The coach’s bravery to line up academy players such as Javi Guerra, Diego López and Alberto Marí, who have all astonished with their performances, showing great potential and saving key points in the battle to avoid relegation against direct opponents.

 In the case of Javi Guerra, everyone knew that Valencia’s midfield was a mess and that players like Guillamón, Ilaix or Yunus were not working out as expected, which is why the 20 years old rising couldn’t have come in a better moment.